jtmullen/asc-fsgp-2024-results/fsgp/results.md

 breadcrumb: true
 ---

-The Electrek Formula Sun Grand Prix 2024 is 3 days of racing on the 3.15 mile full course at the [National Corvette Museum Motorsports Park](https://www.motorsportspark.org/) in Bowling Green, Kentucky.
-Solar Cars drive for 8 hours per day and have additonal solar charging time available in the morning and evening.
+The Electrek Forumla Sun Grand Prix is a 3-day track event.
+For 8 hours each day, solar cars will drive on the 3.15 mile course at the [National Corvette Museum Motorsports Park](https://www.motorsportspark.org/) in Bowling Green, Kentucky.
 FSGP is open to the public and free to attend!

 -----
 _Running lap counts from the track will be updated periodically throughout the day.
 MOV Scores will be calculated at the end of each race day._